 A reader offers caution…

-“The ultimatum only seems to really work if the BS is secure enough to back it up.
+“The ultimatum after an affair only seems to really work if the BS is secure enough to back it up.
 Otherwise, deadlines pass, promises are broken, and there are no repercussions.
 What’s the incentive for the CS to truly understand what’s at stake?
 Therefore, ultimatums should not be taken lightly.
 The BS has to be prepared that the answer they might hear may be “I choose her/him over you,” and it’s important that they be ok with that.

 Ultimatums should never be used as a threat, never out of anger, but rather as a calm rational decision by the BS that a line in the sand is being drawn stating they have reached their limit.
 A change is going to come and it’s going to happen with them or without them.